TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 $$ u = \frac{1}{\sqrt{\lambda}}\tan(v) \quad \Rightarrow \quad \tan(v) = \sqrt{\lambda}u  \quad \Rightarrow \quad \sin(v) = \frac{\sqrt{\lambda}u}{\sqrt{1 + \lambda u^{2}}}$$

-With this relation, we can substitue this in for the $\sin(v)$ terms.
+With this relation, we can substitute this in for the $\sin(v)$ terms.
 This is going to be a decent amount of rearranging so buckle up.

 $$
 \begin{aligned}